 Plan flights into Paro International Airport (PBH) to arrive at your leisure, giving yourself time to rest up in Paro before we head out on the first day of the tour.
 Alternatively, you can arrive at the Indira Gandhi International Airport (DEL) in Delhi, India where you can meet our group members returning from the Manas National Park extension.
 Our operator can book your flight (additional cost) to fly with the group to Paro the following morning.

-Please check the Travel Details section of this tour for additional information and updates.
+Please check the Travel Details tab of this tour for additional information and updates.

 Please plan departure flights after 11 AM.

-Please check the Travel Details section of this tour for additional information and updates.
+Please check the Travel Details tab of this tour for additional information and updates.

 Passports, Visas & Documents

-Passports: Your passport must be in good condition AND valid for six months AFTER your scheduled return to the U.S. You should have at least one blank page per stamp.
+Passport: Your passport must be in good condition AND valid for six months AFTER your scheduled return to the U.S. You should have one blank page per stamp (per country).
 The blank pages need to say “Visas” at the top.
 Pages marked “Amendments and Endorsements” will not be accepted.
-If you are from another country, please contact the Indian embassy website for guidelines.

 As a precaution for lost or misplaced documents you carry on your person during travel, we highly recommend you keep electronic backup copies on your phone (either photo or PDF scan), as well as a copy left with your emergency contact at home.
 The recommended important documents to copy include, but are not limited to; your passport ID page, travel visa, the front and back of your credit card(s), the airline barcode on your luggage.
 This will greatly expedite getting new ones if necessary – we hope everyone will always keep travel documents close so that losing them will not be an issue.